emasoero/MASKE/README.md

 | tests  | Collection of test cases   |
 | bin    | Built executables          |
 | lammps | LAMMPS source folder       |

+DENIS: there is no lib, nor bin, but there is NUFEB....
+TO BE CORRECTED?

 ## Building